Hidden Wounds of War

 Since the beginning of time — at least since Homer’s Iliad — veterans and their families have struggled with the silent epidemic of Post-Traumatic Stress and Traumatic Brain Injuries sustained during combat and other difficult situations that arise in military service.
 The Hidden Wounds of War conference brings awareness and education to the community about treatments and resources.

 How can we better serve those who serve and have served us?
-This question challenges us to think about those who gave some, and those who gave all, to serve our communities and our nation.
-Veterans, first responders, families, and communities struggle with the aftereffects of this service.
-Too often suffered in silence, the psychological trauma experienced brings the hardship home.
-By embracing honest discussion and strong networks of support, winning the battle against these harrowing challenges is possible.
+This question challenges us to think about those who gave much and those who gave all, to serve our communities and nation.
+The COVID-19 pandemic has brought increased stress to our veterans, medical service workers, first responders, families, and communities.
+All too often, the psychological trauma experienced by those on the front lines is suffered in silence.
+The aftereffects of service bring the hardship home.
+By embracing honest discussion and developing strong support networks, winning the battle against these harrowing challenges is possible.

-The Hidden Wounds of War Conference is hosted by the Hauenstein Center in partnership with Grand Valley State University, The West Michigan Veterans Coalition, and the Kent County Veteran Services Office.
+The Hidden Wounds of War Conference was hosted by the Hauenstein Center in partnership with Grand Valley State University’s Peter F. Secchia Military and Veterans Resource Center, the West Michigan Veterans Coalition, and the Kent County Veteran Services Office.